 In addition to the meal plan, students can enjoy take-out or dining from one of the many restaurants Philadelphia has to offer.

 UArts is dedicated to keeping all Pre-College students safe and healthy.
 Health Services are administered by a certified nurse on campus, at no extra cost to the student.
 Counseling services are also available to students who need or want assistance.
 Students who need emergency care are taken to Jefferson Hospital, located just a few blocks from campus, at the student’s expense.

 All students are required to submit health forms, insurance information, and immunization reports before arriving on campus.
 The Director of Health Services will review all medical information before the start of the summer program to ensure that all student needs can be met.

 Our facilities are a mix of historic and contemporary buildings which have been redesigned and updated to meet the needs of artists and performers.
 All academic buildings are located along the Avenue of the Arts.
 Each campus classroom, studio, lab, performance space, and gallery is air-conditioned.

 UArts’ extensive on-campus library includes a collection of books, magazines, films, slides, music and more.
 Philadelphia’s Free Library is also a wonderful resource and is located just a few blocks away from campus.

 Student lounges provide areas for students to relax and socialize with other students.
-There are lounges located in each residence hall as well as a large Pre-College lounge located in Hamilton Hall.
-The Pre-College lounge includes couches and chairs, flat screen TVs, game consoles, movies and magazines, and an eating area.
+There are lounges located throughout campus and a large Pre-College Summer lounge located on the first floor of the Juniper Residence Hall.
+The Pre-College Summer lounge includes couches and chairs, flat screen TVs, game consoles, movies and board games, and an eating area.

 Residential and Commuter students are expected to attend all classes, rehearsals, and required trips and activities, including those scheduled on Saturdays.
 Sunday activities are optional.
 All residential students are expected to stay on campus for the duration of the program, including each weekend.
 There is no weekend release.